Need something else?

 If you have an unresolved OATH-adjudicated summons (including Environmental Control Board (ECB) violations) that is in judgment, the violation may be converted to a lien and placed on your property tax bill.
 Failure to resolve the violation could result in your property being included in a future tax lien sale.

-If you have already paid the violation but were required to cure the violation and have not done so, or you have not submitted proof that the violation was cured, you must contact OATH to resolve the violation.
+If you have already paid the violation but were required to cure the violation and have not done so, or you have not submitted proof that the violation was cured, you must contact DOB to resolve the violation.

 Once the violation has been paid, settled, or received a new hearing you may see a second line on the bill with the same violation number and a negative amount.